llimllib/node-esbuild-executable/README.md

 # Making a single-file executable with node and esbuild

+This repository elaborates on on node's [skimpy instructions](https://nodejs.org/api/single-executable-applications.html) by showing how you might bundle an app with multiple files and a dependency, and build it into an executable binary.

+I wrote a guide [here](https://notes.billmill.org/programming/javascript/Making_a_single-file_executable_with_node_and_esbuild.html) that walks you step by step through how you might end up with something similar to the code in this repository.

+This repository's main addition to that article is a simple `Makefile` that will build the executable binary into `dist/sum` on either mac or linux.

 - [Building the code in this repository](#building-the-code-in-this-repository)
 - [Stripping the binary](#stripping-the-binary)
 - [Comparison with bun](#comparison-with-bun)